Counseling CenterBack To Top

 Phone: 815-224-0360Back To Top

 *Counselors are typically available:

 8:00 a.m. - 11:30 a.m.

 1:00 p.m. - 3:15 p.m.

 *Please call to confirm walk-ins are available.Back To Top

 *Please call to confirm walk-ins are availableBack To Top

-The purpose of the Freshman Counseling and Registration is to orient new students with IVCC, acquaint new students with college services and resources, familiarize new students to the campus and appropriate college processes, receive advisement, and register for classes.
-Make your appointment early February at https://www.ivcc.edu by choosing Freshman Counseling and Registration.
+The purpose of the First-Year Counseling and Registration is to orient new students with IVCC, acquaint new students with college services and resources, familiarize new students to the campus and appropriate college processes, receive advisement, and register for classes.
+Make your appointment mid January at https://www.ivcc.edu/fcr by choosing First-Year Counseling and Registration.
 For your convenience, we offer day and evening options which run approximately 2 hours on the main campus.
-If you haven't already taken the college placement tests, you should do so BEFORE making your appointment.Back To Top
+If you haven't already taken the college placement tests, you should do so BEFORE your First Year Counseling and Registration appointment.Back To Top

 Counseling, Advising and Transfer Services

 Counselors at IVCC provide comprehensive services that are designed to assist you in reaching your educational goals and to enhance your learning and personal development.
 We strive to educate you about graduation and transfer requirements, college policies, student support resources, educational and career planning, and much more.
 We advocate for you to ensure your academic success as well as personal growth and social development.
 We empower you through working collaboratively with you to develop strong decision-making skills, as well as the necessary skills that you need to assume responsibility of your education plans and achievements.
 Visit the Counseling webpages at https://www.ivcc.edu/counseling.Back To Top